jmlavoier/work-at-olist-front/README.md

 > Magnific form made with React

 A form with name, e-mail, password strength and password confirmation validations.
-It was built using component-based architecture, SOLID, KISS and DRY.
+It was built using component-based architecture, and a little bit of FP, SOLID, KISS and DRY.
 All of the rules was created on top of the especification

+Take a look on the [demo](https://dashboard.heroku.com/apps/signup-olist-challenge/settings)

 ## Installing / Getting started